 Copmanthorpe Ward profile, priorities and funding

 The Copmanthorpe Ward profile contains statistical information about the area and is updated regularly.

-Find out more about the area at annual ward committee meetings or by contacting your Community Involvement Officer.
+Find out more about the area at annual ward committee meetings or by contacting your Community Officer.

 - supporting older people

 Our Ward Councillor will focus his work and allocate the ward budget to projects which help address these priorities.